The original source of the quote is uncertain, but the words have stayed with me since I first heard them in seminary many years ago.

 The rescuers were having none of that.

-“That’s when the chain got the biggest,” Roberta Ursrey said later.
+“That’s when the chain got the strongest,” Roberta Ursrey said later.
 “They linked up wrists, legs, arms.
 Everyone there was helping.”

 Barbara was carried back to shore.

 The rescue went on for nearly an hour.
 Over and over and over again, Jessica and Derek grabbed a weak and desperate swimmer and pulled them to the chain – where 80 sets of hands and arms embraced them and passed them from person to person to person down the line.

 Just as the sun began to set, all of the stranded swimmers were safely back on land.

 Two of the rescuees were taken to the hospital.
 Both recovered.

 “This showed me that there are good people in the world,” Roberta Ursrey told the Post.